You are in the CarrTracks website Picture Gallery.

 This gallery covers former Texas & Pacific trackage from near Longview, TX west to Midland and contains 41 pictures.
 The Texas & Pacific built from Longview to Dallas completing this line on July 1, 1873.
 The T&P became the second railroad to enter Dallas.
 The Houston and Texas Central had built through Dallas a year earlier on it way north to connect with the MKT.

 In 1911 Dallas adopted the Kessler Plan which moved all railroads out of the central district and onto a belt line around the city.
 T&P trains going west swing southwest at T&P Junction (on the east side of Dallas, later named MP Junction) to Belt Junction, then swing northwest though the joint yard to Union Station.
 Union Station opened in 1916.
-If you have ever been to the Age of Steam Museum at Fair Park, it sits right next to the former T&P mainline that continued west, then down Pacific Avenue to just north of Union Station.
+If you have ever been to the old Age of Steam Museum when it was at Fair Park, it sat right next to the former T&P mainline that continued west, then down Pacific Avenue to just north of Union Station.
 Today's Central Expressway sits on top of the original Houston and Texas Central line through Dallas.

-The Texas & Pacific Railroad had very few block signals before 1925.
-The railroad added 125 miles of signals in 1927 and 567 miles in 1928.
 The T&P came under the control of the Missouri Pacific in 1926 and was official merged with it in 1976.